bdaiinstitute/spot_ros2/examples/simple_walk_forward/README.md

          self._tf_listener = TFListenerWrapper('walk_forward_tf', wait_for_transform = [BODY_FRAME_NAME,
                                                                                         VISION_FRAME_NAME])
 ```
-We use a [wrapper](../utilities/utilities/tf_listener_wrapper.py) that supports synchronous operation around ROS2’s asynchronous TF implementation (ROS2 code [here](https://github.com/ros2/rclpy/tree/humble)).
+We use a [wrapper](../utilities/utilities/tf_listener_wrapper.py) that supports synchronous operation around ROS2’s asynchronous [TF implementation](https://github.com/ros2/rclpy/tree/humble)).
 Passing it the body and vision frame names causes the wrapper to wait until it sees those frames.
 This lets us make sure the robot is started and TF is working before proceeeding.

-In order to perform small actions with the robot we use the SpotCommander class.
+In order to perform small actions with the robot we use the [SpotCommander class](../utilities/utilities/spot_commander.py).
 This wraps some service clients that talk to services offered by the spot driver.
 ```python
         self._robot = SpotCommander()
 ```

 Finally we want to be able to command Spot to do things.
-We do this via a wrapper around the action client that talks to an action server running in the Spot driver (for more information about ROS2 actions see [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html)):
+We do this via a [wrapper](../utilities/utilities/action_client_wrapper.py) around the action client that talks to an action server running in the Spot driver (for more information about ROS2 actions see [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html)):
 ```python
         self._robot_command_client = ActionClientWrapper(RobotCommand, 'robot_command')
 ```
 The wrapper we use here automatically waits for the action server to become available during construction.
 It also offers the `send_goal_and_wait` function that we’ll use later.

 Before we can walk around, we need to claim the robot’s lease, power it on, and stand it up.
 We can do all of these via the spot commander:
 ```python
     def initialize_robot(self):
         self.get_logger().info('Claiming robot')